Sensation & Perception

 Web Site: http://www.drspeg.com/courses/courses.html

-Overview: Sensation has been defined as the physical sensing of a stimulus (to me, this refers to the physiological response to some stimulus before you know what it actually is) or, the initial detection of energy from the physical world.
-Perception refers to the label/interpretation you put on a sensation.
-This course will sample a few of the focal areas in sensation and perception, and will emphasize some classic studies as well as a few recent studies that I think are particularly interesting.
+Overview: Sensation has been defined as the physical "sensing" of a stimulus (the physiological response to some stimulus before you know what it actually is) or the initial detection of energy from the physical world.
+Perception refers to the label or interpretation you put on a sensation.
+This course will sample a few of the focal areas in sensation and perception and will emphasize some "classic" studies as well as a few recent studies that are particularly noteworthy.
 It is my hope that you come away from this class with, at least, a respectable grasp of the issues, and (dare I hope) a healthy interest in one or more areas of human sensation and perception.

-1. To better understand how we acquire information from the environment through our senses as well as how we make sense of that information.
+1. Better understand how we acquire information from the environment through our senses as well as how we make sense of that information.

-2. To understand the research methods used to measure and describe sensory and perceptual processes.
+2. Understand some of the research methods used to measure and describe sensory and perceptual processes.

-4. To be able to describe the basic physiological structures of the ear and eye as well as how this contributes to our auditory and visual sensory experiences.
+4. Be able to describe the basic physiological structures of the ear and eye as well as how they contribute to our auditory and visual sensory experiences.

-6. To know two theories that explain color perception.
+6. Know two theories that explain color perception.

-7. To know two theories that explain auditory perception.
+7. Know two theories that explain auditory perception.

-8. To be able to identify the role of psychological factors in the experience of pain.
+8. Be able to identify the role of psychological factors in the experience of pain.

-9. To understand the perceptual phenomena of motion after-effects, perceptual constancy, binocular and monocular depth perception, pattern recognition, and perceptual grouping.
+9. Understand the perceptual phenomena of motion after-effects, perceptual constancy, binocular and monocular depth perception, pattern recognition, and perceptual grouping.

 Policies:

-4. RMU Alert: All students are urged to sign up for the RMU emergency alert notifications at rmu.edu/rmualert.
+6. RMU Alert: All students are urged to sign up for the RMU emergency alert notifications at www.rmu.edu/rmualert.
 Always check with RMU to see if classes are in session during inclement weather.

-5. Lectures & Readings: I expect that you will have read each chapter before we meet in class to discuss it.
+7. Lectures & Readings: I expect that you will have read each chapter before we meet in class to discuss it.
 When you read, take note of portions that you don't understand well, or that you might have questions about.
 In this way you will arrive prepared for class to discuss the material like a true scholar.
 NOTE that I do not provide lecture notes or slides to students (i.e., as files that could be downloaded or emailed).
 I've tried this multiple times in the past and then watched students' grades plummet.
-Despite what your intuition may tell you, it isn't a good idea in practice (especially for this class).
+It isn't a good idea (especially for this class).

 A = 93.0 - 100 B = 83.0 - 85.9C = 70.0 - 76.9